tims-computer-academy/mongodb/phase1.md

-Absolutely — here's a **full rewrite of Phase 1**, now styled to match the clarity and depth used in Phase 2.
-This version avoids jargon, explains all commands and concepts, and assumes **no prior knowledge** of MongoDB.

----

-# Phase 1: Store and Retrieve Files with GridFS (Beginner-Friendly)
+# Phase 1: Store and Retrieve Files with GridFS

 This phase teaches you how to store and retrieve **binary files** (like PDFs, images, videos) in MongoDB using **GridFS**.